unccd/Prais4-reporting-manual/SO1.md

 Two alternative data sets, the JRC LPD and the FAO-WOCAT LPD are available through Trends.Earth.
 Parties may evaluate and use these or other datasets, provided they meet the specifications listed in table 11 below.
 The [FAO WOCAT LPD Comparison App](https://wocatapps.users.earthengine.app/view/ldn-prais4) available through Google Earth Engine may be used by Parties for this purpose.
 For example, during the 2022 reporting process Bhutan used this tool to compare a series of land productivity maps generated using EO data but varying algorithmic approaches.
 During a participatory workshop, participants examined the various maps and by pooling their expert knowledge and the outcomes of the analysis, they were able to choose a map which aligned most closely with the known situation in the country.
 This example is described in more detail in [The Land Story](https://www.unccd.int/resources/publications/land-story-country-experiences-reporting-land-degradation-and-drought) (UNCCD, 2024).

 Parties may also generate their own vegetation index time series and consequently LPD input datasets directly from satellite imagery.
-Two additional apps deployed in Google Earth Engine that may be used to visualise alternative LPD parameteriations are the [Real Time LPD App](https://apacheta.projects.earthengine.app/view/lpd-realtime) and [high-resolution version for SIDS](https://apacheta.projects.earthengine.app/view/lpd-realtime-sids).
+Two additional apps deployed in Google Earth Engine that may be used to visualise alternative LPD parameterizations are the [Real Time LPD App](https://apacheta.projects.earthengine.app/view/lpd-realtime) and [high-resolution version for SIDS](https://apacheta.projects.earthengine.app/view/lpd-realtime-sids).
 Section 3.2 of the [Addendum](https://www.unccd.int/resources/manuals-and-guides/addendum-good-practice-guidance-sdg-indicator-1531-proportion-land) to the Good Practice Guidance provides comprehensive information and guidance on the selection of LPD input datasets and LPD algorithms.

 {{pagebreak}}